linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 4 - Fixed-Income Securities/Chapter 14 - Bond Prices and Yields.md

 Puttable Bonds While a callable bond gives the issuer the option to extend or retire the bond at the call date, an extendable or put bond gives this option to the bondholder.
 If the bond's coupon rate exceeds current market yields, for instance, the bondholder will choose to extend the bond's life.
 If the bond's coupon rate is too low, it will be optimal not to extend; in this case, the bondholder will instead reclaim principal, which can be invested at current yields.

 Floating-Rate Bonds Floating-rate bonds make interest payments tied to some measure of current market rates.
-For example, the rate might be adjusted annually to the current T-bill rate plus  $2\%$ .
-If the 1-year T-bill rate at the adjustment date is  $4\%$ , the bond's coupon rate over the next year would then be  $6\%$ .
+For example, the rate might be adjusted annually to the current T-bill rate plus $2\%$.
+If the 1-year T-bill rate at the adjustment date is $4\%$, the bond's coupon rate over the next year would then be $6\%$.
 Therefore, the bond always pays approximately current market rates.

 The major risk in floaters has to do with changes in the firm's financial strength.
 The yield spread is fixed over the life of the security, which may be many years.
 If the financial health of the firm deteriorates, then investors will demand a greater yield premium than is offered by the security, and the price of the bond will fall.
 Although the coupon rate on floaters adjusts to changes in the general level of market interest rates, it does not adjust to changes in financial condition.

-# Preferred Stock
+### Preferred Stock

 Although preferred stock, strictly speaking, is considered to be equity, it often is included in the fixed-income universe.
 This is because, like bonds, preferred stock promises to pay a specified cash flow stream.
 However, unlike bonds, the failure to pay the promised dividend does not result in corporate bankruptcy.
 Instead, the dividends owed simply cumulate, and the common stockholders may not receive any dividends until the preferred stockholders have been paid in full.
 In the event of bankruptcy, preferred stockholders' claims to the firm's assets have lower priority than those of bondholders but higher priority than those of common stockholders.

 Preferred stock commonly pays a fixed dividend.
 Therefore, it is in effect a perpetuity, providing a level cash flow indefinitely.
 In contrast, floating-rate preferred stock is much like floating-rate bonds.
 The dividend rate is linked to a measure of current market interest rates and is adjusted at regular intervals.

 Unlike interest payments on bonds, dividends on preferred stock are not considered tax-deductible expenses.
 This reduces their attractiveness as a source of capital for issuing firms.
 On the other hand, preferred stock offers an offsetting tax advantage.
 When one corporation buys the preferred stock of another, it pays taxes on only $50\%$ of the dividends received.
-For example, if the firm's tax bracket is  $21\%$ , and it receives  $\$10,000$  in preferred-dividend payments, it pays taxes on only half of that income: Total taxes are  $21 \times$ 5,000 = \$1,050.
-The firm's effective tax rate on preferred dividends is therefore only  $21 \times 50\% = 10.5\%$ .
+For example, if the firm's tax bracket is $21\%$, and it receives $\$10,000$ in preferred-dividend payments, it pays taxes on only half of that income: Total taxes are $21 \times \$5,000 = \$1,050$.
+The firm's effective tax rate on preferred dividends is therefore only $21 \times 50\% = 10.5\%$.
 Given this tax rule, it is not surprising that most preferred stock is held by corporations.

 Preferred stock rarely gives its holders full voting privileges in the firm.
 However, if the preferred dividend is skipped, the preferred stockholders may then be provided some voting power.

-# Other Domestic Issuers
+### Other Domestic Issuers

 There are, of course, several issuers of bonds in addition to the Treasury and private corporations.
 For example, state and local governments issue municipal bonds.
 Their outstanding feature is that interest payments are tax-free.
 We examined municipal bonds, the value of the tax exemption, and the equivalent taxable yield of these bonds in Chapter 2.

 Government agencies such as the Federal Home Loan Bank Board, the Farm Credit agencies, and the mortgage pass-through agencies Ginnie Mae, Fannie Mae, and Freddie Mac also issue considerable amounts of bonds.
 These too were reviewed in Chapter 2.

-# International Bonds
+### International Bonds

 International bonds are commonly divided into two categories, foreign bonds and Eurobonds.
 Foreign bonds are issued by a borrower from a country other than the one in which the bond is sold.
 The bond is denominated in the currency of the country in which it is marketed.
 For example, a dollar-denominated bond issued in the United States by a German firm is considered a foreign bond.
 These bonds are given colorful names based on the countries in which they are marketed.
 Foreign bonds sold in the United States are called Yankee bonds.
 Yen-denominated bonds sold in Japan by non-Japanese issuers are called *Samurai* bonds.
 British pound-denominated foreign bonds sold in the United Kingdom are called *bulldog* bonds.

 In contrast to foreign bonds, Eurobonds are denominated in one currency, usually that of the issuer, but sold in other national markets.
 For example, the Eurodollar market refers to dollar-denominated bonds sold outside the United States (not just in Europe).
 Because the Eurodollar market falls outside U.S. jurisdiction, these bonds are not regulated by U.S. federal agencies.
 Similarly, Euroyen bonds are yen-denominated bonds selling outside Japan, Eurosterling bonds are pound-denominated bonds selling outside the United Kingdom, and so on.

-# Innovation in the Bond Market
+### Innovation in the Bond Market

 Issuers constantly develop innovative bonds with unusual features; these issues illustrate that bond design can be extremely flexible.
 The novel bonds discussed next will give you a sense of the potential variety in security design.